WejdanNaif/Udacity_Project_Explore_Weather_Trends/README.md

 it's include the two data-set that have been used.
 #
 The search file with this main titles:

-1-Data Extraction./n
+1-Data Extraction.
     using SQL query

-2-Data Organization./n
+2-Data Organization.
     caluclating the moving average ~ 12 year.

-3-Data Visualization./n
+3-Data Visualization.
     used python to explore and visulaze the data.

-4-Observation./n
+4-Observation.
     the observations were drive after done with the analysis.

 #